What Is A Galileo Thermometer And How Does It Work?

 The glass globes inside the liquid respond to this change in the water's density.
 Some bubbles that are now less dense than that of the water will start to rise to the top.
 At the same time, the bubbles with a density lower than that of the water will begin to sink to the bottom of the tube.

-The glass bubbles which now has the same density as the surrounding water will be floating around halfway between the ones at the bottom and the ones at the top.
+The glass bubbles, which now have the same density as the surrounding water, will be floating around halfway between the ones at the bottom and the ones at the top.
 These glass bubbles in the middle are the ones that show the actual air temperature at the time.
 (As indicated by the number on the tag).

-And that is how Galileo thermometer works.
-It is a simple looking process, but as you have learned, with a lot of different forces at work behind the scenes.
+And that is how the Galileo thermometer works.
+It is a simple-looking process, but as you have learned, with a lot of different forces at work behind the scenes.